Stink Bugs and Boxelder Bugs – Does Fall Drive Them Indoors?

 - Seal up cracks around roof soffits, windows, siding, and foundation.

 Sometimes no matter what you do as a homeowner, stink and boxelder bugs will be a problem.
 If you’re facing a serious infestation in the fall, it will get even worse in the spring.
-If you’d like to protect your home from stink and boxelder bugs, call Anderson Pest Solutions today!
+If you’d like to protect your home from stink and boxelder bugs, contact the experts at Anderson Pest Solutions today!